michelled/weavly.org/src/robot-activities/robot-on-a-mission.md

   - Tracing shapes with Dash
   - Dash's house
 description: This activity challenges learners move past barriers to reach a destination.
+metaImage: /assets/media/robot_on_a_mission.jpg
+metaImageAlt: Illustration of Dash on grid facing yellow star surrounded by action blocks
 whatYouNeed: >-
   ### Tools